HemSoft/mcp-server-demo/README.md

 - "Echo the message 'Hello MCP'"
 - "Reverse the string 'Once upon a time'"
-- "Use the echo tool to say something"
+- "Analyze this text with the AnalyzeWithElicitation tool: [your text here]"

 You can test the resource by asking the AI assistant to: